On Aggression

 The book was reviewed many times, both positively and negatively, by biologists, anthropologists, psychoanalysts and others.
 Much criticism was directed at Lorenz's extension of his findings on non-human animals to humans.

 Publication

 On Aggression was first published in German in 1963, and in English in 1966.
 It has been reprinted many times and translated into at least 12 languages.

 Content

 Programming

-According to Lorenz, animals, particularly males, are biologically programmed to fight over resources.
+According to Lorenz, animals, particularly males, are biologically programmed to fight over resources, the primary purpose of which is to distance specimens of a species sufficiently far from each other to make the drain on local resources sustainable.
 This behavior must be considered part of natural selection, as aggression leading to death or serious injury may eventually lead to extinction unless it has such a role.

 However, Lorenz does not state that aggressive behaviors are in any way more powerful, prevalent, or intense than more peaceful behaviors such as mating rituals.
 Rather, he negates the categorization of aggression as "contrary" to "positive" instincts like love, depicting it as a founding basis of other instincts and its role in animal communication.